BubbleSquish/Bible-Fun/README.md

 ## 📘 Bible‑Fun Collection Index

 A set of documents that explore, simplify, and connect biblical warnings, promises, and apocalyptic visions — KJV style, not to be taken too seriously.
-It's just a project.
+It's just a Bible + AI project.

 ---